VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## December data set
+## February data set

-**January 12th, 2022**.
-The current example is focusing on [uncertainty in study planning](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-01-12).
-In this Wonderful Wednesday Webinar, we assume that a phase III cardiovascular superiority study is planned and we will discuss how uncertainty can be displayed with regard to total study duration if the assumptions are not exactly met.
+**February 9th, 2022**.
+In this webinar, we focus on your [favorite visualization](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-02-09).

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)